 While many survey respondents highlighted the importance of highly skilled and competent teachers in making schools happy, teachers emphasized that opportunities for professional development were particularly important in improving happiness in schools.
 They felt that training opportunities, especially in terms of innovative and creative teaching methods, would enable them to learn how to make teaching and learning more fun and engaging.
 Given the high cost of professional development, however, such opportunities are not always provided through official channels.
-While at one level it is clear that opportunities for professional development are essential at the national level, it was also found that initiatives taken by management at the school level can be very beneficial, particularly in cases of limited budget allocations to professional development at the school or local level as demonstrated by the following strategy.
+While at one level it is clear that opportunities for professional development are essential at the national level, it was also found that initiatives taken by management at the school level can be very beneficial, particularly in cases of limited budget allocations to professional development at the national level (UNESCO, 2015c, p.
+4).
+Nonetheless, they can be provided informally at the school or local level as demonstrated by the following strategy.